Project

 🎬 Animation System for Billboarded Sprites

-I was in charge of this system and implemented an animation system with events that were used in gameplay by the other programmers.
+Our brief required a 3D world with 2D sprites representing units.
+I implemented an animation system with events used in gameplay by other programmers.

 Event-based animation system triggering console messages at keyframes